baseline in basketball

 FAQs

-Can you run baseline in NBA?
+Can you run baseline in the NBA?

 In the NBA, players can run along the baseline during gameplay to create scoring opportunities and defensive positioning.
 It is a common and effective strategy that contributes to the flow of the game.